La Pita: History

-La Pita is one of Colombia's largest emerald mines in Colombia, tantamount to its competitor, previously called Puerto Artuto, at present known as the Muzo Mine.
+La Pita is one of Colombia's largest emerald mines in Colombia, tantamount to its competitor, previously called Puerto Arturo, at present known as the Muzo Mine.
 La Pita has been one of the biggest contributors to Colombia's emerald production at times producing more than 80% of the total output of emeralds in Colombia.
 La Pita was discovered when an access road was being built, the workers and owners of the land descended towards Río Minero and noticed a yellowish patch of earth accompanied by the black carbonate altered shales of the Muzo Formation.
 This area is known as Amariallal and marked the establishment of La Pita Mine.
 The entrance of the mine was first opened in a ravine at the bottom of the mountain near Río Minero and extends approximately 500 m until the tunnel makes contact with the principle fault line running through the length of the La Pita property.

 La Pita is north of neighboring mine Cunas.
 Previously, a dispute between the two mines existed and both groups founded a mining agreement, that is defunct today.
 The agreement proposed that mining 35 m north and south of the border between the mining districts was allowed by both parties.
 Today, the building structures and campsite are located on the property of Cunas.

 Recently, La Pita had entered into an agreement with a publicly traded company, FURA Emeralds Inc. This has since been terminated.

 Following that, a Canadian company entered into a non-binding agreement and was unable to successfully close on the contract.
 In 2016, a third company was entering into agreements for full operation at La Pita Mine and to acquire a stake in Zuliana De Esmeraldas Ltda.